industrial-optimization-group/desdeo-emo/docs/README.md

 ## Contact

+If you have any questions about the code, please contact:

 Bhupinder Saini: bhupinder.s.saini@jyu.fi

 Project researcher at University of Jyväskylä.

 Rissanen Niko: nijosari@student.jyu.fi

 Research assistant at University of Jyväskylä.

 ## References